 It is your parental prerogative to switch to home based education at any time of the year if you so choose.
 If your child is already attending or registered to attend a publicly funded school, you must notify the school authorities that you will be withdrawing your child from the school system in order to home school.

-PPM131 includes an Appendix B: Sample Letter Indicating Notification of Intent to Provide Home Schooling, but all the appendices are included in a single PDF, which has misled some parents to think they need to fill out the Appendix C form as well.
-You should not fill out Appendix C. To make things easier, we've created our own sample letter of intent for you to use instead.
+PPM131 includes an Appendix B: Sample Letter Indicating Notification of Intent to Provide Home Schooling, but all the appendices are included in a single PDF, which has misled some parents to think they need to fill out the Appendix D form as well.
+You should not fill out Appendix D. (If you're asked or "told" to do so, please get in touch with the OFTP before you do anything).
+To make things easier, we've created a stand-alone sample letter of intent for you to use instead.
 You can use this to notify the school board that you will be homeschooling your child.
-Just print a copy of the sample letter, complete it and send it to the local school board, and a copy to the principal of the school.
+Just print a copy of the sample letter, complete it and send it to the local school board.
+(Out of courtesy, if you wish, you could also send a copy to the principal of the school.)

 To whom should I send my letter of intent?

-When withdrawing children from the school system with the intention of homeschooling them instead, a written notification should be sent to the school board so that the children are not considered truant.
+When withdrawing children from the publicly-funded school system with the intention of homeschooling them instead, a written notification should be sent to the school board so that the children are not considered truant, and to have them removed from the enrolment register.
 For the same reason, and out of common courtesy, it makes sense for you to inform the principal as well.
 You might, for instance, provide the principal with a copy of the notice to the school board.

 Is there a sample letter of intent I could use?